Bo-Duke/Bo-Duke.github.io/README.md

 # Simple resume website
 ## By Maxime Bouveron / Bo-Duke
-It is purelly personnal and often updated
+It is purelly personal and often updated

 [Link](http://bouveronmaxi.me)